apeskinian/p4_watch-o-tron/README.md

 - ### Adding Watches

-    When you click on the Add Watch button you are presented with a form to fill out with the following details about the watch:
+    When you click on the Add Watch button, you are presented with a form to fill out with the following details about the watch:

     - Make (required)
     - Collection
     - Model
-    - Movement Type (required selectable from dropdown)
+    - Movement Type (required, selectable from dropdown)
     - Movement Model
     - Image (placeholder image used if none uploaded)
-    - List (required selectable from dropdown)
+    - List (required, selectable from dropdown)

     Then you can select which of the following most common watch complications it has (if any):

-    - Chronohraph
+    - Chronograph
     - Day
     - Date
     - GMT